 Certain medications can cause fluid retention, which can be doubly problematic for a patient who is affected by any of the conditions mentioned above.
 Calcium channel blockers, NSAIDs (ibuprofen, Aspirin, Naproxen, etc.), corticosteroids, and some anti-diabetic drugs can all cause swelling.
 Prescriptions used to treat Parkinson’s disease and Alzheimer’s disease, such as pramipexole and memantine respectively, can also cause fluid buildup in the body.

 Targeted application of pressure through massage can help circulate excess fluid that has pooled in the extremities.
 A method known as manual lymphatic drainage can be helpful for individuals who suffer from lymphedema.
-Be sure to consult with your doctor before seeing a licensed medical massage therapist.
+Be sure to consult a doctor before seeing a licensed medical massage therapist.
 Individuals who have high blood pressure, deep vein thrombosis (DVT) or are prone to blood clots should take extreme caution when considering massage.
 Pressure incurred during a session could potentially loosen plaque from the artery walls and release blood clots that could end up in the heart, lungs or brain.
-Those with fragile or thin skin are not ideal candidates for massage either.
+Seniors with fragile or thin skin are not ideal candidates for massage either.

 Resting with the affected limb(s) above the heart can help prevent pooling and improve circulation.
 It can be difficult to get a loved one to keep their feet or arms elevated regularly throughout the day, but this is one of the simplest options for managing swelling.
 Slight elevation may be helpful at night during sleep as well.
-Depending on the part of the body that needs to be elevated, there are a number of products, such as pillows, slings and wedges, that can help support this position and offer comfort.
+Depending on the part of the body that needs to be elevated, there are countless products, such as pillows, slings and wedges, that can help support this position and offer comfort.

 Get Moving, Keep Moving

-Limit Fluid Intake
+Monitor and Limit Fluid Intake

 There are a few different techniques for carefully adhering to this restricted diet.
 One method involves using a container that holds the daily allowance amount for reference.
 With each serving of liquid that is consumed throughout the day, an equal amount of water is poured into the container.
 Once it is full, no more liquid should be consumed.
 Another technique is to determine a set serving size of fluid to consume with each meal (and possibly snacks) throughout the day that adds up to the allowance.
 Spacing out consumption times can help prevent meeting the limit early in the day and becoming excessively thirsty later on.